TronkIshere/FreelaX/paypal/docs/REFERENCE.md

 error rather than someone else's data.

 - `POST /` `{platformPayoutId, grossAmountUsd, midMarketRate,
-  senderReference?, description?, paymentDate?}` → `PaypalPayoutTransaction`.
+  senderReference?, description?, paymentDate}` → `PaypalPayoutTransaction`.
-  Only `record()` is wired up; the backend's `getById`/`withdraw` exist but aren't called from this app yet.
-Field names/requiredness inferred the same way as `CreatePaypalPayeeRequest` above — same caveat applies.
-Three specific uncertainties baked into the repository, flagged in code comments:
+  Only `record()` is wired up; the backend's `getById`/`withdraw` exist but aren't called from this app yet. **Confirmed** against the real `RecordPaypalPayoutRequest.java`:
-    - `platformPayoutId` must be globally unique (`existsByPlatformPayoutId` check on the backend) — the repository generates one client-side with `const Uuid().v4()` (package `uuid`, already a dependency) rather than letting the backend assign it.
+    - `platformPayoutId` is `@NotBlank` and must be globally unique (`existsByPlatformPayoutId` check on the backend) — the repository generates one client-side with `const Uuid().v4()` (package `uuid`, already a dependency) rather than letting the backend assign it.
-    - `paymentDate` is sent as `DateTime.now().toIso8601String()` (a full ISO-8601 datetime).
-If the Java field is `LocalDate` rather than `LocalDateTime`, this may fail to deserialize — not confirmed either way.
+    - `grossAmountUsd`/`midMarketRate` are `@NotNull @DecimalMin("0.01")`
+      `BigDecimal` — sent as plain JSON numbers, which Jackson parses into `BigDecimal` without issue; no special encoding needed on the Dart side.
+    - `senderReference`/`description` carry no validation annotation
-    - Whether `senderReference`/`description` are validated as required on the backend is unknown; the repository only includes them in the request body when non-empty.
+      (genuinely optional) — the repository only includes them in the request body when non-empty, which matches.
+    - **`paymentDate` is `LocalDateTime`** and `@NotNull`.
+This field has a two-step history worth knowing: it was originally `LocalDate`, and the repository originally sent a full ISO datetime (`DateTime.now().toIso8601String()`, e.g. `2026-09-19T18:24:00.123456`) — which Jackson's default `LocalDate` deserializer would have rejected with a 400 on every single call, since it only accepts a bare `"yyyy-MM-dd"`.
+That mismatch was caught and fixed (send date-only).
+      The project owner then asked for time-of-day to be captured too, so the Java field itself was changed to `LocalDateTime`, and the Dart side was reverted back to sending the full `DateTime.now().toIso8601String()` — the current code and the current DTO agree, but only because both sides were changed together in the same pass; there's no independent confirmation this was re-tested end-to-end.

 `PaypalPayoutTransaction` shape: `{id, platformPayoutId, payeeId, status, grossAmountUsd, midMarketRate, feeBreakdown, netVnd, paymentDate,